Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Extended Related Work

 denotes the proportion of raters in the target population who endorse this survey item.
 Thus, researchers can also leverage our methodology when using GenAI systems as surrogates for human subjects in social science studies.
 Given a finite sample of human ratings from the source population $\{(X_i, V_i, Y_i)\}_{i=1}^{N} \sim P_s$, and surrogate data produced for the source and target population, researchers can recover informative and statistically valid confidence intervals for parameters defined over the target population of human subjects.

 Given the overlap between our motivating application and social science studies, we also discuss methods advancing the principled adoption of GenAI systems as surrogate data in social science research \citep{broska2024mixed, egami2024using, egami2023using}.
 These works view surrogate data as a flawed \citep{bisbee2024synthetic, park2024diminished, takemoto2024moral, abdurahman2024perils} but potentially informative source of information for statistical inference in social science studies.
 For instance, \citet{broska2024mixed} leverage prediction powered inference \citep{angelopoulos2023prediction} to correct for bias in surrogate data.
 However, as discussed in $\S$ \ref{subsec:related_statistical_methods}, PPI is vulnerable to covariate shift and selection bias between source and target study populations.
 Most related to our work, \citep{egami2024using, egami2023using} introduce a doubly robust estimation approach that generalizes PPI by applying a bias-correction to the underlying moment function (as opposed to the outcome variable).
 Critically, however, this approach takes a design-based sampling procedure, which assumes that the probability of labeling a sample is known by the researcher in advance.
 This precludes the more general setting we study in our work, in which the reweighting function is unknown in advance.\footnote{As noted in \citep{egami2024using, egami2023using}, this design-based sampling approach is well-motivated when the full corpus of documents to be annotated and corresponding sampling probabilities are known in advance.
 However, this assumption is violated in our setting, in which the true source/target distribution weights are unknown.
-As a result, the framework proposed by \citep{egami2024using, egami2023using} is not directly applicable in our motivating setting with evaluation sampling bias. } Having discussed both GenAI and social science applications of our framework, we now turn to the underlying statistical methodology we advance in this work.
+As a result, the framework proposed by \citep{egami2024using, egami2023using} is not directly applicable in our motivating setting with evaluation sampling bias. } Moreover, \citep{nwankwo2025batch} propose a doubly-robust estimation approach for batch-adaptive annotation similar to the framework put forth by \citep{egami2024using, egami2023using}, but focus on causal quantities such as the ATE rather than M-estimation problems.

+Having discussed both GenAI and social science applications of our framework, we now turn to the underlying statistical methodology we advance in this work.